TAvant/GaussianClassifier-ZipCodeDigits/README.md

 # GaussianClassifier-ZipCodeDigits
-Creating a gaussian classifier to predict the digits of zip code images.
+<a href="http://nbviewer.ipython.org/github/tavant/GaussianClassifier-ZipCodeDigits/blob/master/Gaussian_Classifier.ipynb">Using a gaussian classifier to predict the handwritten digits.</a>